 Heather Kuzmich Competed in America’s Next Top Model

 Back in 2007, Heather Kuzmich took part in the modelling competition America’s Next Top Model.
-She did not let her diagnosis of Asperger’s syndrome stop her from competing.
-Even though she could struggle with social interaction and making eye contact; two factors that are a big part of the show.
-It was extremely brave and courageous with autism being less on people’s radars over ten years ago.
-Heather allowed for her struggles to be aired on live TV open the conversation to a wider audience.
+She did not let her diagnosis of Asperger’s Syndrome stop her from competing.
+Even though she struggled with social interaction and making eye contact, she refused to let this be a barrier to her potential.

 Modelling with Autism